elivz/vz_tabular.ee_addon/README.md

 * `filename` - *(Required)* Specify the name of the file that is created.
 The file should have an `.xlsx` extension.
 Default: none
 * `sheet` - Name of the worksheet.
 Default: `Sheet1`

+Please note that the Excel output option requires PHP to be compiled with [Zip support enabled](http://php.net/manual/en/zip.installation.php).

 ### HTML Table